Jawz84/Blog/PowerShell Contributing.md

 Now we need to check for changes and pull them in.

 - Tell git to find out if there are changes in any of its remotes: `git fetch --all -p`
-- Tell git to rebase your local repo on the 'upstream' remote (replace the name 'upstream' if necessary):
+- Tell git to pull in changes from the 'upstream' remote (replace the name 'upstream' if necessary):
-`git rebase upstream/master`
+`git pull upstream/master`

-Rebasing is the way to tell git to replay your work on top of the other changes that were merged to master in the mean time.
 So now we have pulled in all changes from the original repo into our clone locally.
 These changes need to be pushed to your GitHub fork.

 - Tell git to push local changes to origin: `git push` or `git push origin/master`
+- You will need to run a _clean_ build after this in order to continue work, as explained [here](#How-to-build).

 For more detailed instructions with screenshots, see [here](https://info.sapien.com/index.php/version-control/github-how-to-update-your-fork).

+#### Rebase

+Some manuals will say `rebase` instead of `pull`.
+Rebasing is the way to tell git to replay your work on top of the other changes that were merged to master in the mean time.
+As long as you are just pulling changes to the master branch and not your working branch, you usually won't need to do `git rebase upstream/master` instead of `git pull upstream/master`.
+After a rebase, you will almost always need to `git push --force-with-lease`, otherwise the changes will be rejected due to the divergent histories.

+> Tip: If you have made a mess of your master branch, you can get it back to the current upstream "clean" state with `git reset --hard upstream/master`.
+WARNING: this will completely replace your current working branch with what is there on the targeted branch, so be sure that's what you want first; there's no undo for that operation.
+See also: <ohshitgit.com>.

 ### Submitting your contribution